 Common reasons for delays include temporary signage, insufficient display space, shared office arrangements, mismatched business names, or incomplete record-keeping.

-Download the Inspection Readiness Checklist: /playbook/resources/
+Download the Inspection Readiness Checklist: Free inspection checklist and tools

 Once approved, order dealer plates and required forms/supplies.
 Set up accounting and deal jacket systems on day one, then register with auctions.